AI Summary

 - What does Google AI Pro include and cost?

 - Google AI Pro (renamed from Google One AI Premium at I/O 2025) costs $19.99/month and includes the consumer Gemini app with higher usage limits, 5TB of Google Drive/Gmail/Photos storage, and Gemini in Google Workspace apps.
+As of July 2026 a cheaper Google AI Plus tier sits below it (400GB storage, 2× free-tier limits and Pro-model access; priced at ₹399/month in India, with the USD price not yet verified).
 Google AI Ultra starts at $100/month (with a $200/month premium tier, reduced from $249.99 at I/O 2026) and adds 20TB storage and higher limits.
-Both are consumer subscriptions unrelated to the developer API pricing.
+All are consumer subscriptions unrelated to the developer API pricing.